Comprehensively Understanding Marble Etching

 What Is Marble Etching?

 Marble etching occurs when acidic substances, such as lemon juice, vinegar, or wine, react with the calcium carbonate in the stone.
-This reaction dissolves a thin layer of the surface, resulting in dull or cloudy marks that are distinct from typical stains.
-Unlike staining, etching alters the texture of the stone, which is why standard cleaners fail to rectify it.
+This reaction dissolves a thin surface layer, resulting in dull or cloudy marks that are distinct from typical stains.
+Unlike staining, etching alters the stone's texture, which is why standard cleaners cannot remove it.

 Are Marble Etch Removal Kits Effective?